Important: This wizard is for use only by customers with pay groups in Australia, New Zealand, or Asia. See the Prerequisites section (below).

 |

-Required in Australia for STP2 Reporting.
-The default value is “No.”
+Required in Australia for STP2 reporting.
+The default value is No. |

 IR8A Reporting Section (Conditional)

-28
+28 |

 See Accepted Values.4 |

-This field defines how to report the earning on the IR8A form.
+Note: For Singapore earnings only.
+This field is required for all Singapore earnings.
+This field defines how to report the earning on the IR8A form. |

 Gross Salary